-Key Performance Indicators ("KPIs"): The Group has identified a number of key performance indicators which are regularly monitored to ensure that business is on track or to give warning where problems may be arising:
+Key Performance Indicators ("KPIs")

+The Group has identified a number of key performance indicators which are regularly monitored to ensure that business is on track or to give warning where problems may be arising:

 Financial: The management's focus is on the development of the sales pipeline, the maintenance of a healthy gross margin and prudent cost control.
 The two main performance indicators are unit sales and maintenance of a healthy gross profit margin.
-During the year, the group sold 1,277 units (2013: 1,437 units) and the gross profit margin was 70.4% (2013: 71.7%).
-The slight decrease in gross profit was in line with expectations and we are not anticipating any significant increases in pricing.
-Overhead costs in the year increased by just 30% due principally to an increase in the business development manager headcount and the office relocation.
+During the year, the group sold 1,077 units (2014: 1,277 units) and the gross profit margin was 70.6% (2014: 70.4%).
+Overhead costs in the year remained virtually static but are expected to increase substantially in the new financial year as a result of our decision to increase headcount and redevelop the M2G product to incorporate a number of new features.